davidmartinezros/how-do-you-learn/README.md

 Convert the remove methods to GET request, because them have request parameters (removeRobot, removeUnity, removeRelation, removeTag).
 Change the postman calls with the changes of the controller service methods.

+## Version 2.7.0-SNAPSHOT

+Change the list methods passing the idRobot parameter.
+Simplify the calls in the services for using only one unity get call and unify it.